Why Networking Is Essential To Your Career (And Tips on How To Network)

 Finally, you’ve established a connection, and the person asks how they can help you.
 Now, don’t be afraid to ask for what you want -- a referral, a lead to a job, an appearance on that podcast.
 If you’ve formed a great relationship, it’ll be mutually beneficial as well; they scratch your back, and you can scratch theirs.

 The world of networking is difficult, but it can open many doors.
 If you haven’t joined already, why not join the Long Island Center?
 Our group is made for networking!
-We provide a plethora of benefits, host events with diverse professionals from many industries, and have many amazing members in all walks of their entrepreneurial journeys to learn from.
+We provide a plethora of benefits, host events with diverse professionals from many industries, and have many amazing members from all walks of their entrepreneurial journeys to learn from.
 You can become a member by checking out this page here!